pmt/physical-computing-final/README.md

 All my code can be found at [servo.py](code/servo.py), but I had one other step before everything was done, and that was to set up the sqlite3 database.

-With Prof. Kenney's help, I was able to write a short sqlite file which created the database table as below.
+With Prof. Kenney's help, I was able to write a short sqlite file which created the database table as below:
 ```
 CREATE TABLE tweet(
 	tweet integer PRIMARY KEY,